• Getting Started

 /* Check for the existence of the options object */

-if (originalJson[ "options" ]) {
+if (originalJson[ 'options' ]) {

 /* It exists!
 Instantiate oOptions as the object containing our custom options. */

-var optionsObj = originalJson[ "options" ];
+let optionsObj = originalJson[ 'options' ];

 /* Check for universe: true, find our label and modify it if true */

-if (optionsObj[ "universe" ]) {
+if (optionsObj[ 'universe' ]) {

-for (var n = 0; n < originalJson[ "labels" ].length; n++) {
+for (let n = 0; n < originalJson[ 'labels' ].length; n++) {

-if (originalJson[ "labels" ][n][ "id" ] == "label1") {
+if (originalJson[ 'labels' ][n][ 'id' ] == 'label1') {

-originalJson[ "labels" ][n] = "Hello, UNIVERSE!";
+originalJson[ 'labels' ][n] = 'Hello, UNIVERSE!';

 }